Home Best Tours Where to see animals and natural parks in Italy

 Orecchiella Park – San Romano in Garfagnana (LU)

 The Orecchiella Park is an area of 13000 acres in the high Garfagnana, in the municipality of San Romano in Garfagnana.
 Immersed in nature, this complex houses a visitor center, the Natural History Museum, and the Museum of History of the Territory and Landscape.
 In addition, we find three State Natural Reserves: Pania di Corfino, Lamarossa, and Orecchiella.
-In turn, the park is included within the National Park of the Tuscan-Emilian Apennines.
+The National Park of the Tuscan-Emilian Apennines, in turn, includes the Orecchiella park.

 This territory allows observing some species of mountain animals and traversing numerous paths, on foot or on two wheels, autonomously or with an environmental guide.
 The area of the Visitor Center includes the museums, characteristic lakes, wildlife enclosures, and the mountain flower garden.
-The large beech forests are inhabited by large mammals, such as deer and wolves.
-This attraction can be included in a travel itinerary in Garfagnana.
+Large mammals like deer and wolves inhabit the beech forests.
+You can incorporate this attraction into your Garfagnana travel itinerary.
 For more information, visit the website orecchiella.com.

 Oasis Castel di Guido, Rome

-With its 250 hectares, immersed in turn in the 618 acres of the Castel di Guido Agricultural Company, this is the largest LIPU Oasis in Italy.
+This is the largest LIPU Oasis in Italy, extending over 617 acres, which are part of the Castel di Guido Agricultural Company.
 Lipu is the association for the conservation of nature, the protection of biodiversity, and the promotion of ecological culture in Italy.
 The environment is ideal for many species of birds.
 Here is also the largest herd of Marema cows in Lazio.
 Wild boars, foxes, badgers, hares, and the Hermann’s tortoise populate the pastures, meadows, and woods.

 Two loop trails cross the main environments of the vast area.
 The Castel di Guido Oasis is ideal for practicing bird watching.
 Nearby, one can also visit the Litorale Romano State Natural Reserve, which presents various natural environments and the archaeological excavations of Ostia Antica.
 For more information: facebook.com/oasilipucasteldiguido.